6 Tips For Dealing With A Bad Roomie Situation

 Make Your Room an Oasis

-Everyone needs a retreat and as long as you keep your own room a space dedicated to your own desires and needs you will have a sanctuary to escape to when the going gets tough.
+Everyone needs a retreat and as long as you keep your own room a personal space dedicated to your own desires and needs you will have a sanctuary to escape to when the going gets tough.
 Having a place you can call your own in a shared house is so important if square footage and finances allow.

 Create a Paper Trail

 The best way to deal with this is to consider creating a paper trail early.
-Make a list of what communal items you want to split (toilet roll, washing up, etc), make a clear calendar of when bills are due, and even create a house WhatsApp group so you can share this information without feeling like you are hitting your head against a wall constantly chasing money.
+Make a list of what communal items you want to split (toilet paper, washing up, etc), make a clear calendar of when bills are due, and even create a house WhatsApp group so you can share this information without feeling like you are hitting your head against a wall constantly chasing money.

 Have a Cleaning Plan

-It may feel groanworthy to have a cleaning plan in place but it will save a lot of passive-aggressiveness in the days to come.
+It may feel groanworthy to have a cleaning schedule in place but it will save a lot of passive-aggressiveness in the days to come.
 A frank and honest conversation at the start about your cleaning habits can always come in handy as can a chore preference plan.

 Check Your Conflict Resolution